AUGUHDAR/VoxLink/README.md

 > Still in Beta.
 Sometimes connects in seconds, sometimes just... doesn't.
 Connection success depends heavily on both sides' network: same ISP home broadband usually works fine, campus WiFi, office network, phone hotspot not so much.
 Both sides on symmetric NAT?
 Lower success rate.
 If it fails, both restart the game to refresh NAT ports.
 We're improving the punch strategies every update.
 You can also enable Terracotta in the mod to boost success rate.

-Huge thanks to XIOPNM, he joined over 200 remote tests himself.
-We ran more than 300 total.

 ## Fallback & Relay